Modern Slavery Act Statement

 - GDPR Policy

 In 2017 we carried out a comprehensive analysis of our standards, operations and activities to review any new emerging risks in the current reporting period.
 Due to the continuous fostering of our long-term relationships with our key contractor’s no further risks have been identified.
 The standards were reviewed as part of a planned process and not promoted by a particular event or demand from stakeholders.
+We use our JUI procedure to complete regular assessments of all our occupiers to ensure they are achieving the required standard of operation and provide sufficient staff welfare facilities.

 Our supply chains include contractors, sub-contractors, goods and services suppliers and professional service suppliers.
 In most cases we aim to develop long term relationships with our key suppliers by engaging with entities that have similar cultures and values to our own.
 During the last 12 months we have reviewed our supply chain to identify the areas that are potentially most prone to slavery or human trafficking.